viktorkar/orthographer/README.md

     $ conda activate ortographer

-## Additional optional dependencies
-**neuspell**<br>
-If you wish to run the program with the flag *--post_process neuspell*, you also need to install neuspell following [these](https://pypi.org/project/neuspell/) steps.
-We had problems downloading their pretrained models using the methods provided by their library but was able to do it manually using their [google drive folder](https://drive.google.com/drive/folders/1jgNpYe4TVSF4mMBVtFh4QfB2GovNPdh7?usp=sharing).
-Using neuspell in our system requires the **subwordbert-probwordnoise** pretrained model.

 # Models
 The system uses trained machine learning models for handwritten text detection and handwritten text recognition.
 All finetuned models can be found in the [google drive folder here](https://drive.google.com/drive/folders/1p09AueBHQz16Miw9YkIWDLHjyx_uH3Kx?usp=sharing).
 Acquired performances of the models are given under [Benchmarking of models](#benchmarking-of-models) and more information can be found in [models/README.md](models/README.md).